MinBZK/max-regel-book/src/facts.md

 Those simple objects are commonly referred to *domain objects*, *model objects*, *(named) tuples* or *terms*.
 We use the latter, "Term", to denote a defined part from the domain of discourse.

 The keys of a term, could in theory be anything, but for mental comfort we'll limit them to lower cased names, possibly separated by an underscore ( _ ).

+> [!WARNING]
+> we don't assume validity for fields at this stage, such as missing data. later you can use rules to check if action is required.

 > [!NOTE]
 > **Implementations detail for programmers.**